person50605/crawl/crawl-ref/docs/quickstart.md

    command.
  - **Armour** (`[`).
 Wear it, or take it off, with the `W` (Wear) command.
-   Heavier armours give more protection, but may hamper your ability to dodge, cast spells, or fire ranged weapons.
+   Heavier armours give more protection, but may hamper your ability to dodge, cast spells, and fire ranged weapons.
  - **Ammunition** (which has the `(` sign).
 Throw it with `f` and `F` (fire).
  - **Wands** (`/`), **Scrolls** (`?`) and **Potions** (`!`) can be very
-   valuable, but have limited uses (scrolls and potions can only be used once each, wands contain only a certain number of charges).
+   valuable, but have limited uses (scrolls and potions can only be used once each, and wands contain only a certain number of charges).
 Wands are e`V`oked, scrolls are `r`ead and potions are `q`uaffed.
 Unfortunately, you won't at first know what a scroll or potion does; it will only be described by its physical appearance.
 But once you have used, for example, a potion of curing,